 Kailua is more well known than Lanikai, and right next door.
 It’s often named Hawaii’s beach beach but I prefer Lanikai.
 As you can see, Kailua still has some choppiness even in summer (These Lanikai and Kailua photos were taken at the same time).
 Kailua is an upscale neighborhood and there is a new Wholefoods supermarket.
 Lanikai and Kailua are a 5 minute drive from each other.

 Locals love Waimanolo.
 It’s a very nice long beach that isn’t crowded.
+The water is not calm however so expect some moderate sized waves.
+Probably not suitable for small children learning to swim.

 Waimea Bay is a postcard perfect big bay right up on the North Shore (the furthest drive from Waikiki).
 It’s calm in Summer but rough in Winter.
 It’s very beautiful.